kokkos/kokkos-core-wiki/API-Reference/Kokkos::parallel_reduce.md

 ## Examples

-More Detailed Examples are provided in the ExecutionPolicy documentation.
+More Detailed Examples are provided in the [Custom Reductions](Programming-Guide%3A-Custom-Reductions) and [ExecutionPolicy]() documentation.

 ```c++
 #include<Kokkos_Core.hpp>